Nécessaire (Fabergé egg): Design of egg

 This egg was designed as an étui containing woman's toilet items.
+The exact appearance of the egg was unknown for decades, until it was identified in two different photographs in the early 21st century.

+The piece was first identified in a 1949 Wartski firm's archival photo, when it was on exhibition in the antique dealer's shop in London.
+The discovery was announced in the weekly magazine Country Life on 20 March 2008.
+In that 1949 photograph, the egg is partially seen in a vitrine, although its image is not very clear.
+However, in 2017 a more detailed photo was found by a Fabergé amateur researcher after scrolling through images on the internet.
+The news was published in the Daily Mail on 29 December 2017.
+The old shot shows a group of Russian treasures, including on the left the missing 1889 Easter egg in a box.

-While the exact appearance of the egg is not known, it is described in the 1917 inventory of confiscated imperial treasure as being decorated with "multi-colored stones and brilliants, rubies, emeralds and sapphires."
+Until then, the information available was brief descriptions, as the one found in the 1917 inventory of confiscated imperial treasure, where it was listed as being decorated with "multi-colored stones and brilliants, rubies, emeralds and sapphires."

 Surprise in egg

-The surprise was the fact that egg was essentially an etui, or necessaire, with 13 diamond-encrusted implements and toilet articles.
+The surprise was that egg was essentially an etui, or necessaire, with 13 diamond-encrusted implements and toilet articles.

 History

 On 9 April 1889, Alexander III presented the egg to his wife, Maria Feodorovna.
 It was housed at the Gatchina Palace and was taken on at least one trip to Moscow, as demonstrated by an invoice for the trip which describes the egg.

 After the 1917 revolution the Nécessaire Egg was seized along with the rest of the imperial eggs and sent to the Armoury Palace of the Kremlin.
 During the early part of 1922 the egg was transferred to the Sovnarkom.
 It was last shown at Wartski Ltd., court jewelers and Fabergé specialists.
 It was shown at Wartski's in 1949 as part of the first dedicated exhibition of Faberge's works in Europe.
 It was later acquired and sold by the firm.
-In an article on the egg, Wartski states, "It was last recorded [on our premises] on the 19th June 1952 when it was sold to a buyer named as ‘A Stranger’ for £1250 ...The purchaser’s anonymity was safeguarded throughout Wartski’s records and they remain unidentified."
+In an article on the egg, Wartski states, "It was last recorded [on our premises] on the 19th June 1952 when it was sold to a buyer named as 'A Stranger' for £1250 ...
+The purchaser's anonymity was safeguarded throughout Wartski's records and they remain unidentified."
 Its current whereabouts are unknown.